-Justin Garrett Moore ‘04 MSAUD is an Adjunct Associate Professor of Architecture in Columbia GSAPP’s urban design and urban planning programs.
-He is an urban designer and the Executive Director of the New York City Public Design Commission.
-He has extensive experience in urban design and city planning—from large-scale urban systems, policies, and projects to grassroots and community-focused planning, design, and arts initiatives.
-At the Public Design Commission his work is focused on prioritizing the quality and excellence of the public realm, and fostering accessibility, diversity and inclusion in the City’s public buildings, spaces, and art.
+Justin Garrett Moore ‘04 MARCH MSAUD is an Adjunct Associate Professor of Architecture in Columbia GSAPP’s urban design program.
+He is a transdisciplinary designer and urbanist and is the executive director of the New York City Public Design Commission.
+He has extensive design and planning experience—from large-scale urban systems, policies, and projects to grassroots and community-focused planning, design, and arts initiatives.
+At the Public Design Commission, his work is focused on prioritizing the quality and excellence of the public realm, and fostering accessibility, diversity, and inclusion in the City’s public buildings, spaces, and art.

 Justin Garrett Moore speaks with Rosanne Haggerty for Episode #29 of the GSAPP Conversations podcast.